Ears

 Cochlea

 The cochlea, a hollow tube coiled in the shape of a snail's shell, is filled with fluid.
 Within the cochlea is the organ of Corti, which consists, in part, of about 20,000 specialized cells called hair cells.
 These cells have small hairlike projections (cilia) that extend into the fluid.
-Sound vibrations transmitted from the ossicles in the middle ear to the oval window in the inner ear cause the fluid and cilia to vibrate.
+Sound vibrations transmitted from the ossicles in the middle ear to the oval window in the inner ear cause the fluid to move, creating a pressure wave that then moves the cilia.
+Movement of the cilia then eventually generates a nerve signal that is sent to the brain and is perceived as sound.
 Hair cells in different parts of the cochlea vibrate in response to different sound frequencies and convert the vibrations into nerve impulses.
+If one were to "unwind" the coil of the cochlea, it would be arranged like a piano, with high tones activating hair cells closer to the round window and low tones activating hair cells closer to the top part of the cochlea.
 The nerve impulses are transmitted along fibers of the cochlear nerve to the brain.
 The round window is a small, membrane-covered opening between the fluid-filled cochlea and the middle ear.
 This window helps dampen the pressure caused by sound waves in the cochlea.

 Despite the protective effect of the acoustic reflex, loud noise can damage and destroy hair cells.
 Once a hair cell is destroyed, it does not regrow.
 Continued exposure to loud noise causes progressive damage, eventually resulting in hearing loss and sometimes noise or ringing in the ears (tinnitus).